2017 in video games

 2017 saw the release of numerous video games as well as other developments in the video game industry.
 The Nintendo Switch console was released in 2017, which sold more than 14 million units by the end of the year, exceeding the under-performing Wii U lifetime sales.
 This has helped to revitalize Nintendo, along with the "retro" Super NES Classic Edition console, the refreshed New Nintendo 2DS XL handheld and a strategy for mobile gaming.
 Microsoft also released the higher-powered Xbox One X targeted for 4K resolutions and virtual reality support.

-Top-rated games in 2017 included Madden NFL 18, NBA 2K18, FIFA 18, WWE 2K18, The Legend of Zelda: Breath of the Wild, Super Mario Odyssey, Persona 5, Divinity: Original Sin II, and Horizon Zero Dawn.
-One of the most influential games of 2017 was PlayerUnknown's Battlegrounds, which was released in early access for personal computers in March 2017 and by the end of the year had sold 30 million units, breaking several concurrent player count records and established the battle royale genre.
-The highest-grossing game of the year was the mobile game Honor of Kings, known as Arena of Valor internationally.
-Considerable debate was held over the use of loot boxes in video games and whether they constituted gambling, coming to a head with the release of Star Wars Battlefront II.